 Bocci said that company shares Campbell earned through consulting went to his foundation, which offered support to causes all over the country: a truck full of Apple merchandise for an after-school program in his hometown of Homestead, a multi-level theater at Bocci’s California high school, and a foundation in Whitefish, Montana to honor his late brother.

 Other highlights include a practice facility, an athletic chair, and a scholarship endowment named in honor of a former head coach who mentored Campbell at Boston College, support for the Ronald McDonald House, and two professorships at Columbia.
 In addition, Campbell’s legacy includes monetary gifts targeting student advising, the Core, and the Aldo T. Donelli Weight Room in Dodge Gymnasium, for which Campbell donated the money and asked that it be named after his former head coach.
-And, of course, the Campbell Center.
+And his legacy includes, of course, the Campbell Center.

 “He’s someone you see everywhere: up at Baker, down on campus, number 67 on the field,” senior linebacker (and, like Campbell, captain) Michael Murphy said.
 “A lot of our mentors knew him on a personal level, so our mentors kind of relay how special of a guy he was for this program.”